 In addition, it aids the media in the cutting, polishing, and overall finishing process.

 5. What are the two different techniques for finishing workpieces through a barrel polisher machine?

-Generally, the attainment of good finishing results on all finishing machines depends on the right choice and use of procedure, media and compound.
+Generally, the attainment of good finishing results on all finishing machines depends on the right choice and use of the procedure, media, and compound.